SCasanova/f1dataR/README.md

-# A set of functions to easily access Formula 1 data from the Ergast API.
+# A set of functions to easily access Formula 1 data from the Ergast API

 ## Installation